hilton head fishing charters hilton head fishing charters 843-806-2424

 History and Facts of Sandbar Sharks

-4. In the 19th century, sandbar sharks were heavily targeted by commercial fishermen for their liver oil, which was used as a lubricant for machinery.
-This led to a significant decline in their population, and they were eventually protected under the US Endangered Species Act in 1990.
+The industrial age saw sandbar sharks targeted for their liver oil, a valuable lubricant for machinery.
+This exploitation led to a significant decline in their numbers, prompting conservation efforts and protective legislation in the late 20th century, including their protection under the US Endangered Species Act in 1990.

 Let's Go Fishing!